Obesity: Is Your Pet Fluffy or Fat?

 Animals develop diabetes for different reasons.
 It can be due to prolonged, unchecked obesity, an underlying health condition, diet, or a combination of all three.
 Dogs and cats differ in the type of diabetes they typically develop and it’s important to know the differences so you can choose the best diet for your pet.

-Click here to learn more about the differences between dog and cat diabetes and managing diabetes with fresh food.
+Learn more about the differences between dog and cat diabetes and managing diabetes with fresh food in our article Management of Diabetes with a Whole Food Diet

 One of the many reasons to have a pet is to interact with them!
 For dogs and cats, running and moving is a big part of their lives and plays a major role in weight management.
 Too many of us are leading sedentary lives—our pets suffer for this and so do we.
 Let your pet be a source of inspiration for being out in nature and getting fresh air and exercise.
 It is important for the whole family.
 For ideas on how to make exercise fun for you and your pet, click here.